About Bombardier Aerospace Corporation

 After undergoing a business transformation which began in 2015 and making significant investments to position itself for growth, Bombardier is ramping up projects in its most profitable Transportation segment, which it believes is key to improving cash flow and operating profits by 2020.
 The company has built up its backlog and created sales, engineering and manufacturing centers of excellence across the segment.
 In 2019, the company announced plans to cut about 5,000 jobs, representing more than 7% of its workforce, and sell its turboprop unit and a training businesses.

 In Aerospace, the Business Aircraft segment is counting on the launch of its Global 7000 business jet program in 2018 as its biggest growth driver.
 The Global 7000 will compete directly with General Dynamics’ Gulfstream G650 in the ultra-long-range category.
-The company also formed a partnership with Airbus in 2017, selling a majority stake in its C Series commercial jet aircraft program to Airbus and leveraging Airbus’ procurement, sales, and marketing resources for greater reach and scale, The deal is expected to close in 2018.
+The company also formed a partnership with Airbus in 2017, selling a majority stake in its C Series commercial jet aircraft program to Airbus and leveraging Airbus’ procurement, sales, and marketing resources for greater reach and scale.
+In 2019 Bombardier agreed to sell its CRJ Series commercial regional jet program to Mitsubishi Heavy Industries for $550 million, essentially marking the end of Bombardier's foray into the commercial aircraft market.

 Bombardier's engineers and industrial designers spent two years designing the Vancouver 2010 Olympic torch.
 To ensure the flame would not extinguish in temperatures reaching minus 36 degrees Celsius (minus 96.8 degrees Fahrenheit), the company blended propane and isobutane, a mixture that supports fire at extremely cold temperatures.
 It manufactured 12,000 torches, each with a side vent to allow the flame to unfurl like a flag.